 Science, Education and Debate form the three pillars of AWF’s approach to improving animal welfare.
 Through our annual Discussion Forum we give animal welfare its own platform and tackle controversial issues in a way that encourages self-reflection and inspires our delegates to take action and be advocates for change.

-The theme for this year’s event is Protecting animal welfare in a changing world.
+The theme for this year’s event was Protecting animal welfare in a changing world.

 led by veterinary and animal welfare professionals, AWF tackles relevant topics, that are important today.